NeilLin1117/Anomaly-Detecting-Framework-Base-on-Deep-Spatial-Temporal-Graph-Model/README.md

 ```

 ### normalized_laplacian
-* a folder contain 144 npy file.
+* a folder contain 144 npy files.
 * each npy file contain store a normalized laplacian graph structure with 6 nodes.
 * each npy file is the graph structure correspond to the csv file in temporal_spatio_pm_2_5 folder